 An accomplished hostess and active community leader, Bettie has chaired many events that are the staples of the social season, including 8 years with the Newport Flower Show, during which she received the Laurel Award for “creative, devoted and effective leadership” from the Preservation Society of Newport County.
 She has lectured extensively in the garden club and design world around the country for such venues as the Atlanta Botanical Garden, Santa Barbara Historical Society, the De Young Museum (San Francisco), and the Boston Committee of the Garden Club of America, among others.
 Bettie’s popular lectures on lifestyle topics include, “Entertaining, Newport Style….when Grace Kelly was a Guest;”

 “Wit and Whimsy in the Garden;” and the recent, “Newport, A Fabled Destination,” premiered at Rosecliff as part of the Preservation Society of Newport County’s Summer Lecture Series, “Great Escapes.”

 Bettie embraces the ethos of giving back, especially to the Newport community, from historic cultural institutions such as the Redwood Library and Athenaeum (1747) to the vital social services (the Boys and Girls Club of Newport County).
-Current board positions include the Aquidneck Island Land Trust, the Newport Architectural Forum and the Hope Funds for Cancer Research.
-She is a recent president of the Newport Garden Club and is currently chair of the Green Animals Topiary Garden (a Preservation Society of Newport County property.)
+In addition to the boards of these two, her board positions have included the Aquidneck Island Land Trust, the Newport Architectural Forum and the Hope Funds for Cancer Research.
+She is a past president of the Newport Garden Club.